When Neil Young Concert Tour?

 Canadian musician and composer Neil Young has revealed details of an ambitious concert series in North America the following year.
 Tentatively known as “Harvest Moon” after Young’s 1992 record, the tour will see the 77-year-old playing arenas and amphitheaters across the United States and Canada.

-What are fans likely to experience during the “Harvest Moon” tour?
-From the recent setlists and, of course, the comments from Neil himself, it seems that this tour will feature all his work, not just the folk-rock hits.
-In the statement, Neil expressed that he wants to perform this tour as an opportunity to be able to “go back in time, be in the now, and look ahead. ”
+During the "Harvest Moon" tour, what are probable experiences for the fans?
+Based on the current setlists and, naturally, Neil's own words, it seems that this tour will highlight all of his work, not just the folk-rock tunes.
+Neil said in the comment that he wanted to go on this tour as a chance to "go back in time, be in the now, and look ahead."

-Consequently, yes, one will likely hear classics such as ‘Heart of Gold,’ ‘Old Man,’ ‘After the Gold Rush,’ and ‘Harvest Moon,’ but one will also hear rusty electric songs from the Rust Never Sleeps albums and songs from Colorado and World Record albums.
-Some of these songs include those from Greendale, Living with War, Fork in the Road, and Le Noise since Neil has been re-interpreting noisy albums of the 2000s in his current tour.
+Thus, certainly, one will probably hear classics such "Heart of Gold, "Old Man, "After the Gold Rush," and "Harvest Moon," but one will also hear rusty electric tunes from the Rust Never Sleeps albums and songs from Colorado and World Record albums.
+Since Neil has been reinterpreting loud 2000s albums on his current tour, some of these tracks include those from Greendale, Living with War, Fork in the Road, and Le Noise.

-The audience can be ready for a solo singing of Neil one night, and the next he might be accompanied by Crazy Horse or Promise of the Real.
-As of now, the man has almost six decades of music in his catalog, and that means there is no telling what he will be singing from one night to the other.
+One night the crowd may be ready for Neil to perform a solo; the next he can be joined by Promise of the Real or Crazy Horse.
+The guy now has approximately six decades of music in his portfolio, hence it is impossible to know what he will be singing from one night to the next.

 When and where can I buy Neil Young 2023 tickets and how much will it cost me?